-(Commission Regulation (EU) 2017/459 of 16 March 2017 establishing a network code on capacity allocation mechanisms in gas transmission systems)
+(Commission Regulation (EU) 2017/459 of 16 March 2017 establishing a network code on capacity allocation mechanisms in gas transmission systems and repealing Regulation (EU) 2013/984)

 This NC applies to interconnection points.
 It may also apply to entry points from and exit points to non-EU countries if the relevant national regulatory authority decides so.